Primary

 Also targets: Shoulders

-Want Cable Crossover in your program?
+See where Cable Crossover fits in your weekly plan

 Set cable pulleys at the highest position.